<<<HOME

 • Make sure you have your state's current OHV sticker installed.

-• Pack a good assortment of tools in your fanny pack for unforeseen, trail repairs.
+• Pack a good assortment of tools in your fanny pack for unforeseen trail repairs.
 Also put a few dollars in your fanny pack for the gas stop at lunch.

 • Be sure to carry items to repair a flat tire.